60 Views

 In this seven-piece series, Abi Salami, a Nigerian born Dallas-based artist, takes a critical look at her motherland’s politics, and the corruption it’s plentiful natural resources cause within.
 A seed of curiosity was planted when the artist’s mother lovingly gave her a tub of Vaseline for her studio after noticing her daughter’s hands were dry from painting.
 In Nigeria, Vaseline is a household staple, as it is a byproduct of oil production.
 Nigeria is the 12th largest producer of oil in the world, and it is also rich with gold, iron ore, zinc and gemstones.
 Western companies, and the corrupt Nigerian government reap the benefits of her motherland, leaving 92% of the population to live off $5.50/day.
 Abi comments, “The money from the oil industry is colloquially called National Cake.
 Everyone wants a piece of the cake, the larger the piece, the better,” morality unconsidered.
 This knowledge left her feeling powerless.
 She uses symbolism and surrealism to depict the current struggles of Nigeria by creating a parallel universe where she can reclaim the resources of her country as a deity.
 “I can drink the oil, the Black Gold, and have it nourish me, and I can derive currency from the oil in the form of cowrie shells to share with my faithful worshippers.”
 But she does not stop there, as with all of her works, Abi turns introspective, revealing her own desire to live a life of luxury, and what she sacrifices for that desire.
 She reflects, “So is it fair for me to think, even as a deity, I would be able to not let the allure of Black Gold cloud my judgement?”

 Abi Salami is a self-taught artist who creates large-scale surrealist works that explore her experiences as a Nigerian immigrant and Black woman in the United States.
 Through the use of a personal visual lexicon made up of symbols, she explores topics such as memory, mental health and race.
 Based in Dallas, Texas, she earned a Masters in Professional Accounting from the University of Texas at Austin and worked in Corporate America for almost a decade before committing to painting full-time.
-Since then, she has gone on to exhibiting in Dallas and across the United States including at The Women’s Museum, the African American Museum of Art in Dallas, Band of Vices Gallery in Los Angeles and Field Projects in New York City.
+Since then, her artwork has graced the walls of esteemed institutions such as Montresso Art Foundation in Morocco, and Galerie Droste in Germany, Cris Worley Fine Arts in Dallas, C24 Gallery and Field Projects in New York City, the Women’s Museum and the African American Museum of Art in Dallas.
 She was the winner of the 2021 Hopper Prize.
 She was selected as a candidate of the Saatchi Art 2020 Rising Stars under 35 Class and a 2021 New Voices Top 100 Artists.
 She and her work have been featured on the Washington Post, New York Times, Artland, Artsy, D Magazine, Glasstire and Patron Magazine.

 Featured in Saatchi Art's curated series, One To Watch